ENE430 Commodity Trading and Transport

 - Can communicate with industry people about key issues in the trade and transportation of commodities by mastering the language and terminology of the business

 Each lecture will start with a real-life question from the topic to be covered in class and each such short case will be discussed in plenum towards the end of the lecture.
 Guests from the industry will also lecture on selected topics.
+The course may be followed digitally, with the intention that most lectures will be streamed.

 Basic knowledge in finance (discounting, net present value, options), microeconomics (supply functions, demand, elasticity) and statistics (probability distributions, expectation, standard deviation, variance, and regressions).